 - A personality questionnaire, similar to the psychometric tests

-You’ll be given a choice of dates and locations but will have to arrange your own transport (and accommodation if necessary).
+You’ll have to arrange your own transport (and accommodation if necessary).

 The final interview may take place on the same day as the assessment day, at some locations, or you may be called back at another date and time.